Animal enrichment is activities that create a more stimulating environment for the animals and elicit some of their natural behaviors.

-Today you are getting Zoologist Jessica instead of Homesteader Jessica.
-For those of you that don’t know, I went to school for zoology, but decided that I didn’t want to live in a city, which is what led me to farming.
-One important aspect of animal care they taught me about in college was animal enrichment and how important it is to an animals health and overall well-being.
+Today, you are getting Zoologist Jessica instead of Homesteader Jessica.
+For those of you who don’t know, I went to school for zoology but decided that I didn’t want to live in a city, which is what led me to farming.
+One important aspect of animal care they taught me about in college was animal enrichment and how important it is to an animal’s health and overall well-being.

 Animal enrichment is activities that create a more stimulating environment for the animals and elicit some of their natural behaviors such as exploration, foraging, locomotion, social interaction, manipulating objects, or simply playing.